divelab/cgan/results/Readme.md

+##Update

+We released more experimental results.
+Please check the newly uploaded images.
+Each images contains 5 examples of a same protein class.

 We add more results for a better judgement for the readers.
 We release the results for 50 different testing examples.
 All shown images are selected randomly and they have been colored and cropped for visualization purpose.

 Each row corresponds to the results of one testing example.